vakus/vext/net/readme.md

 This is the list of events that my network layer raises.

-- `arp_register(hostname: string, address: uuid)` - raised when a new hostname is added to the internal routing table.
+- `arp_register(hostname: string, address: string)` - raised when a new hostname is added to the internal routing table.
   - `hostname` - the hostname of computer that was registered
   - `address` - the network uuid of computer that was registered

 # Functions

+There will be fairly few functions that will reasemble OpenComputer's modem API.
+The functions in here work in similar matter but allow to automatically perform hostname lookups, and abstract concept of multiple network adapters, instead treating them as if they all were one network.

 - `net.broadcast(port: number, ...)`

-  Simplified method to broadcast message through all available network modems
+  Simplified method to broadcast message through all available network modems.
   - `port` - the port on which the message is broadcasted
   - `...` - data.
 This is essentially passed forward to each modem and has the same limitations as data in
   [`send` or `broadcast` commands](https://ocdoc.cil.li/component:modem)

+- `net.isAddress(target: string): isAddress: boolean`

+  Checks if the passed `target` is considered an UUID address.
+  - `target` - the string to check

+  Returns:
+  - `isAddress` - true if string is a UUID address, false otherwise.

+- `net.isHostname(target: string): isHostname: boolean`

+  Checks if the passed `target` is considered as hostname.
+  Opposite to `net.isAddress` function.
+  - `target` - the string to check

+  Returns:
+  - `isHostname` - true if string is not an UUID address, false otherwise.

+- `net.lookupAddress(hostname: string): address: string`

+  Attempt finding computer's address by the computer hostname.
+  This will only lookup local cache and will not actively search the network if a computer is not known.
+  If the hostname is already an address as decided by `net.isAddress` then the hostname is simply returned.

+  Returns:
+  - `address` - the UUID address of the machine with the specified hostname, or `nil` if the machine was not found.

-- `net.findAddress(hostname: string, [timeout: number]): uuid`
+- `net.findAddress(hostname: string, [timeout: number], [nocache: boolean]): address: string`

   Attempt finding computer's address by the computers hostname.
   When a hostname is successfully retrieved it is cached for future use to reduce network traffic.
+  If the hostname is already an address as decided by `net.isAddress` then the hostname is simply returned.
-  If a searched hostname is either already known, or another computer responds to the ARP/FIND command within timeout time, this command will return the UUID of the computer with specified hostname.
+  If a searched hostname is either already known (and nocache is set to false), or another computer responds to the ARP/FIND command within timeout time, this command will return the UUID address of the computer with specified hostname.
 If the name is not known, and no computer's respond within the timeout, this method will return `nil`.

   - `hostname` - the hostname of the computer your trying to find
   - `timeout` - the maximum time in seconds you wish to wait.
 The default is 3 seconds.
+  - `nocache` - default false, if set to true it will always actively search for computer with given hostname even if the hostname exists in the cache.
+Successfully finding computer will still save it to cache and emit `arp_register` event.

+  Returns:
+  - `address` - the UUID address of the machine with the specified hostname, or `nil` if the machine was not found.

+- `net.isOpen(port: number): opened: boolean`

+  Checks if port is opened on the network.
+Ports managed by net are stored in `net.ports` table.
+This allows to automatically open ports for any newly inserted hardware while the program is running.

+  - `port` - the port to be checked

+- `net.open(port: number): success: boolean, errorMessage: string`

+  Opens the port on the network.
+  - `port` - the port to be opened

+  Returns:
+  - `success` - true if port was opened successfully, false otherwise,
+  - `errorMessage` - the reason why operation has failed, empty if success is true.

+- `net.close(port: number): success: boolean, errorMessage: string`

+  Closes the port on the network
+  - `port` - the port to be closed

+  Returns:
+  - `success` - true if port was closed successfully, false otherwise,
+  - `errorMessage` - the reason why operation has failed, empty if success is true.

+- `net.send(target: string, port: number, ...): success: boolean, errorMessage: string`

+  Sends network message to specific target.
+If target is provided in UUID format then it will be used up directly.
+Otherwise a lookup is done before sending the message.

+  - `target` - target where the message should be sent.
+If the target matches UUID format `^(%x%x%x%x%x%x%x%x%-%x%x%x%x%-%x%x%x%x%-%x%x%x%x%-%x%x%x%x%x%x%x%x%x%x%x%x)$` then it will be used as address of machine.
+Otherwise it will attempt to be translated to address using `net.findAddress`.
+  - `port` - the target port to send the message on
+  - `...` - the data section of the message.

+  Returns:
+  - `success` - true if the message was sent successfully.
+This does not guarantee delivery of the message.
+  - `errorMessage` - reason why the message sending failed, empty otherwise.

 # Security considerations